dylannz-sailthru/maputil/README.md

 # maputil
-A go util package to assist working with map[string]interface{} types
+A go util package to assist working with map[string]interface{} types.

+License: MIT